DigiBP/digibp-dom/README.md

 #### - Get existing job description (GetJob)
 The task "Get existing job description" has been defined as a service task, in order to make it easier for the Manager to find out if there is already a job description existing for the open position that they will hire for.
 This reduces rework every time a new employee is hired, as the Manager just has to adapt an existing job description (already specific to the job title) to that specific position and department.
 For this purpose the GoogleSheet has been connected within the Task.

 In this case the data is identified by a business key, which is the Job Title e.g. HR Director.
-The service tasks are connected to two Integromat scenario endpoints create-customer-data and read-customer-data as shown in the following animation:
+The service task is connected to the Integromat scenario “getJob” to first provide the business key “HR Director” to the Google Sheet and retrieve all information from this position in the defined forms as shown in the following animation:

 For the integration with integromat and Camunda the Wiki page has been used, which was provided by the lectures.